 Manabu came to the United States in 1995 from Tokyo, Japan.
 He has played bluegrass since 1975 and has studied jazz and classical music at several music institutions.
 He was a member of a rock band for over a decade in the Tokyo area where he played guitar, bass and keyboards.
 He is fluent in Japanese and English.

 College of Art with a BFA in Ceramics.
 "I have been teaching

-to the Hearthstone students for four years.
+to the Hearthstone students since 2008.
 We do handbuilding,

 using various techniques, making functional and sculptural pieces.

 Working with clay is a good way for children to feel empowered